celer-network/sgn-v2-networks/docs/validator.md

 Then, delegate to the validator:

 i.
-Find the staking contract on Etherscan and connect your wallet to "Write Contract".
+Find the staking contract on Etherscan and connect the validator address to "Write Contract".

 ii.
 Find the `delegate` method.